What is Software Asset Management (SAM)?

 Besides an IT function, SW asset management is a strategic advantage.
 It helps enterprises with spend and app discovery and reduces audit and security risks.
 You can also make informed decisions that support IT, procurement, and finance goals.

 By managing software proactively, enterprises gain full control over usage, compliance, and spend.
 The result is greater efficiency and stronger vendor relationships.
-Consequently, you can make smarter investments across the software lifecycle.
+Consequently, you can make smarter investments across the software asset management lifecycle.

 Instead of reacting to renewals or audit requests, teams can strategically plan across the software lifecycle.
 They will be buying only what’s needed and negotiating from a position of strength.
 Thus, there will be various investing opportunities in tools that drive real enterprise value.